rikin409/Fraud_Detection/.ipynb_checkpoints/README-checkpoint.md

 ![Cardholder_Data](cardholder_25.png)

 As you can see, it looks like there are many fraud transactions.
 The only month that seems clear of fraud is February.
+January, March, and May have 1 outlier each.
+April and June have 3 outliers each.
+In this situation, it is clear that fraud has occured since there are an overwhelming number of credit card charges that are very far from the mean, and a hypothesis test is not required.

+#### Challenge (Hypothesis Tests):

+Now I want to go back and test whether or on any of the credit cards have "unsually" large amounts of charges under 2.00.
+In order to define what unsually large, I mean large enough that the count typically shouldn't occur.
+I determine that at a 5% significance level, any value above 11.028314199666596 is considered "odd", which leaves two credit cards:

+376027549341849,
+584226564303